Riverford

 Riverford Organic Farmers Ltd is an organic farm and organic vegetable box delivery company founded by Guy Singh-Watson in Devon, England, but with sister farms in three locations around the country.

 Background

 Riverford Farm was taken over by the Watson family in the 1950s and followed the normal pattern for British farms until the mid-1980s, when Guy Singh-Watson (then Guy Watson) decided to convert to organic farming.
-By the late 1980s this had been achieved.
+By the late 1980s, this had been achieved.
 Singh-Watson aimed to find an effective way of distributing his produce.
-His idea was the weekly vegetable box scheme, the box being delivered direct to customers' doors with locally grown produce.
+His idea was the weekly vegetable box scheme, the box being delivered directly to customers' doors with locally grown produce.

 Riverford chooses varieties for flavour rather than appearance and delivers earthy vegetables, which improves storage and taste.